ChristopheSim/Barathon/README.md

 Barathon was originally designed by a Linux users team.
 Some details maybe change for other operating systems.
 This file can be usefull to continue the project.
 It contains yet the maven architecture.

+## Read Me
+This `README.md` is the official information file for the comprehenssion of this project.

+You can find differents files generated during the developpement process.
+We keep them so we can find our reflexion during the developpement process.

 ## "Useless" parts
 Two projects were bound: the TDD and the NoSQL projects.
 Some classes/files are useless now.
 The DBAccess and DB classes are no more really usefull.
 The DBAccess contains all the methods to access to the neo4j database (connect, createCaracteristics, ...).
 The DB contains the methods to create the database and the querries needed for the NoSQL project.
 In the directory rapport2, you may be find some answers to your questions in the NoSQL report.